gatling/frontline-doc/content/reference/current/user/binary/index.md

 - Third node will access the last 334 entries

 {{< alert tip >}}
 `shard` is available in Gatling OSS DSL but is a noop there.
-It's only effective when running tests with FrontLine.
+It's only effective when running tests with Gatling Enterprise.
 {{< /alert >}}

 ## Resolving Injector Location in Simulation